Western Fiction|Old West Novel|A Wyoming Adventure

 The riders moved out of the grove of trees keeping close to the river, with Wood’s man in the lead, followed by Abitha, then Maria, then Teague, and at the rear, Wood.
 They reached the crossing.
 Wood ordered the women to cross first, with the other man.

 They reached the other side and were made to get off their horses.
 Then, Wood motioned for Teague to move into the river.
 At the crossing, the waters were shallow, but downstream, the water crashed into a broiling froth against large boulders lying hidden just beneath the surface in the river.
 Teague moved his horse slowly into the river.
-He’d just reached midpoint in the river when Wood called out, “Hold up, Teague!”

 He turned in his saddle and looked back at Wood.
 The man had pulled his revolver, and it was pointed directly at Teague’s back.
 The man was grinning, and a maniacal laugh sounded from him.
 The man was laughing as though someone had just told him a joke.